 During a mixed state, symptoms often include agitation, trouble sleeping, major changes in appetite, and suicidal thinking.
-People in a mixed state may feel very sad or hopeless while feeling extremely energized.
+People in a mixed state may feel sorrowful or hopeless while feeling extremely energized.

 Sometimes, a person with severe episodes of mania or depression has psychotic symptoms too, such as hallucinations or delusions.
 The psychotic symptoms tend to reflect the person's extreme mood.
 For example, psychotic symptoms for a person having a manic episode may include believing he or she is famous, has a lot of money, or has special powers.
 In the same way, a person having a depressive episode may believe he or she is ruined and penniless, or has committed a crime.
 As a result, people with bipolar disorder who have psychotic symptoms are sometimes wrongly diagnosed as having schizophrenia, another severe mental illness that is linked with hallucinations and delusions.

 People with bipolar disorder may also have behavioral problems.
 They may abuse alcohol or substances, have relationship problems, or perform poorly in school or at work.
-At first, it's not easy to recognize these problems as signs of a major mental illness.
+At first, it's difficult to recognize these problems as signs of a major mental illness.

 Some people may be diagnosed with rapid-cycling bipolar disorder.
 This is when a person has four or more episodes of major depression, mania, hypomania, or mixed symptoms within a year.
 Some people experience more than one episode in a week, or even within one day.
-Rapid cycling seems to be more common in people who have severe bipolar disorder and may be more common in people who have their first episode at a younger age.
-One study found that people with rapid cycling had their first episode about four years earlier, during mid to late teen years, than people without rapid cycling bipolar disorder.
+Rapid cycling is seemingly more common in people who have severe bipolar disorder, and may be more common in people who have their first episode at a younger age.
+One study found that people with rapid cycling had their first episode about four years earlier, during the mid to late teen years, than people without rapid cycling bipolar disorder.
 Rapid cycling affects more women than men.

 Proper diagnosis and treatment helps people with bipolar disorder lead healthy and productive lives.
 In most cases, treatment can help reduce the frequency and severity of episodes.